 So, what do I recommend to the developer to improve or take a look at?
 Well, here are a few suggestions from me.
 Things that the developer should improve in a demo version and/or the full version.

-First of all, I would honestly take a look at the UI.
-While it’s still in development, I haven’t seen where you would place the options menu.
+First, I would honestly take a look at the UI.
+While it’s still in development, I haven’t seen where you would place the options’ menu.
 Or is the plan to only put that in the main menu?
 Just a side note, I got a crash while trying to save my game in the playable teaser.